Top 6 Payroll Mistakes with Churches and Nonprofits!

 Staff Gifts Rules

-I have seen several well meaning churches pay their employees' individual health insurance premiums.
-This can be a nontaxable reimbursement IF set up properly.
-The payroll mistakes happen when those reimbursements have not been set up according to ACA (Affordable Care Act) guidelines.
-Those healthcare reimbursements can then be in violation of ACA requirements and subject to related penalties.
+I have observed several well-meaning churches covering their employees' individual health insurance premiums.
+This can be a nontaxable reimbursement if established correctly.
+Payroll errors often occur when these reimbursements are not aligned with ACA (Affordable Care Act) guidelines.
+If not set up properly, these healthcare reimbursements can violate ACA requirements and lead to penalties.

-Another payroll mistake is to set up an employee health insurance premium as "pre-tax".
+Another common payroll mistake is categorizing an employee's health insurance premium as "pre-tax."

 "Generally speaking, an employee contribution toward health coverage is deducted from wages on an after-tax basis unless the employer establishes a special arrangement under Section 125 of the federal tax code."